You are here:

 LITERACY IN THE CONTENT AREAS

 Designed to teach the strategies necessary for implementing literacy skills in the middle/secondary content areas.
 Focuses on reading, writing, speaking, listening, and media interpretation in content areas.
-Addresses developmental stages for adolescents, including children with special needs, English Language Learners, and children with diverse perspectives, and critical reading strategies, in addition to strategies for using young adult literature in the content areas.
+Addresses developmental stages for adolescents, including children with disabilities, English Learners, and children with diverse perspectives, and critical reading strategies, in addition to strategies for using young adult literature in the content areas.
 Cross-listed as SPLED 338.
 20 hours of field experience in middle and secondary classrooms required.
 Prerequisite or corequisite: EDUC 215 or consent of instructor.
 Fulfills Domestic Cultural Diversity Requirement.

 339